AshtrayShetty/JS-canvas/README.md

     When drawn over another figure, that figure can be seen.
 Only a rectangle with the border with foreground color on the color pallete is drawn.

 * #### Opaque bordered :
     Similar to Transparent bordered.
 But when drawn over a figure, the figure is not visible.
-Instead, a white background of the rectangle is visible.
+Instead, a fill color corresponding to the active background color selected in the color palleter is visible.

 * #### Fill Rectangle :
     Fills the rectangle drawn with the foreground color on the color pallete.
 No border for the rectangle.